 “Only just now, my Lord Argyle tells me that MacDonald of Glencoe has not taken the oath, at which I rejoice.
 It is a great work of charity to be exact in rooting out that damnable sept, the worst of the Highlands."

 Plans to crush the clan system and bring the Highlands to heel had been brewing for a while, but Dalrymple now had his excuse to act.
 He devised a plan to wipe out the MacDonalds of Glencoe as a warning to other clans that dissent would not be tolerated, and also as a way of striking a direct blow against Clan Donald.

 Why target the MacDonalds particularly?
 Clan Donald was a huge force within the Highland Clan system and still held influence over other clans despite their forfeiture of the Lordship of the Isles 200 years before.
-They were Catholic, there were many Jacobites among their number, and they adhered strongly to the old clan systems.
+They were generally Catholic, there were many Jacobites among their number, and they adhered strongly to the old clan systems.
 A victory against the MacDonalds was a victory over everything Dalrymple hated about the Highlands.
 The MacDonalds of Glencoe were only a small part of Clan Donald, and were not particularly well liked by neighbouring clans due to their tendencies towards raiding and cattle rustling.
 Their isolated location also made them vulnerable to attack, and the nature of the Glen meant that there were few escape routes.